tillitis/tillitis-key1/doc/system_description/system_description.md

 ## Introduction
 The TKey is a USB-connected, RISC-V based application platform.
-The purpose of the TKey is to provide a secure environment for applications that provides some security functionality needed by the device user.
+The purpose of the TKey is to provide a secure environment for TKey device apps that provides some security functionality to the client as needed by the use case and device user.
 Some examples of such security functionality are:

 - TOTP token generators
 - Signing oracles